Coronavirus pandemic heightens the needs of the most vulnerable

 “I’m thankful for the conversations opening up,” Barnes said.
 “People are using the phrase, ‘We’re all in this together.’
 Well, that’s always been true, but we don’t always act like that.
 This is a great invitation for us to really examine some of the policies and systems we have in place.
 Are we really ready to figure out how it is that we are in community together, how we’re a country together and how we take care of the most vulnerable?”

-On Friday the U.S. House of Representatives was set to consider a massive stimulus bill and state and local governments as well as churches, charities and the private sector are coming up with ways to help people facing economic hardships because of the coronavirus.
+State and local governments as well as churches, charities and the private sector have been coming up with ways to help people facing economic hardships because of the coronavirus.

 “People are trying to respond the best way they can,” said the Rev. Dr. Alonzo Johnson, coordinator of the Presbyterian Committee on the Self-Development of People.

-But, even with federal aid likely on the way, there’s still plenty more for individuals or organizations to do, particularly at the advocacy level.
-So the Presbyterian Mission Agency’s Compassion, Peace & Justice Ministry has put together a list of resources to help people continue to do social justice work during the COVID-19 pandemic.
+But there’s still plenty more for individuals or organizations to do, particularly at the advocacy level.
+So, the Presbyterian Mission Agency’s Compassion, Peace & Justice Ministry has put together a list of resources to help people continue to do social justice work during the COVID-19 pandemic.